sysgears/react-infinite-scroll-example/article.md

 ### Write component with a query

-We can use GraphQL query to fetch our chapters.
+We use GraphQL query to fetch our chapters.
 For that create `ChaptersListQuery.js` file in `src/chapters` folder and write a query.

 - `limit` - the number of items that we receive at one time
 - `offset` - pointer to the item starting from which we retrieve data (equals length of the previous data retrieval)